bbauska/UofM-Intro-HTML5/README.md

 face, when you have a flag waving, etc, things like that.

 A screen reader does not know what to do when it comes across an icon.
-And since icons aren&apos;'t images, they can&apos;'t use the **alt** attribute instead.
-If you decide to use icons, there&apos;'s a brand new attribute that I want to introduce, and it&apos;'s called &apos;"**aria-label**.&apos;" And the **aria-label** will read off what that icon is about.
+And since icons aren&apos;t images, they can&apos;t use the **alt** attribute instead.
+If you decide to use icons, there&apos;s a brand new attribute that I want to introduce, and it&apos;s called &apos;"**aria-label**.&apos;" And the **aria-label** will read off what that icon is about.
 In this case, if I have the little icon of Pinterest, I would add **aria-label**, Pinterest.
 If I had basically any icon at all, think about what would